 We put the entire generated image in a cartographic server.
 You can browse the map freely (Select the “S2_RGB (High-Res)” from the layer menu, to display the 1.5m Sentinel-2 image).
 You can also display patches used for training (“Training patches footprint” layer).

-In this tutorial, we will see how to train and apply a deep classifier on real world remote sensing images, using only user-oriented open-source software.
+In this tutorial, we will see how to train and apply a deep neural network on real world remote sensing images, using only user-oriented open-source software.
 No coding skills required!

-For this we will use the OTBTF (see the blog post here) remote module of the Orfeo ToolBox (OTB), which rely on TensorFlow to perform numeric computations.
+We will use the OTBTF remote module of the Orfeo ToolBox.
+OTBTF relies on TensorFlow to perform numeric computations.
+You can read more about OTBTF on the blog post here.

 Deep learning backgrounds